Hat Head Holiday Park and Reserve

 The current plan for the Hat Head Reserve is outlined in Kempsey Shire Council’s Community Crown Land Plan of Management and the Hat Head Holiday Park Concept Plan 2021.
 Council’s 2025/26 Operational Plan notes the intention to continue reviewing the Macleay Valley Coast Holiday Park Concept Plans, including Hat Head Holiday Park.

-How else can you share your feedback?
+How can you share your feedback?

 The Chief Executive Officer